raphw/maven-checksum-extension/README.md

 The script can be executed directly from a build server script, or can be integrated by adding `/bin/sh .mvn/maven-checksum/mvnc` to a shell script, or `CALL .mvn\maven-checksum\mvnc.cmd` to a Windows batch file.
 This way, the extension can for example be integrated into
 Maven Wrapper.
-If doing so, guard the script execution with an `if` statement (or error level jump on Windows), to exit Maven wrapper in case of a failure.
+If doing so, guard the script execution with an `if` statement (or error level `goto` on Windows batch), to exit Maven wrapper in case of a failure.
 Note that a non-existing Maven extension is unfortunately by Maven what will result in your build executing without checksum verification.